Systems, Entities and Fields

 • Data Actors

-It is also possible to export the physical entities belonging to the system and their respective physical fields in .csv format.
+It is also possible to export the Physical Entities belonging to the System and their respective Physical Fields in .csv format.
 The statistics also count the data subjects involved, and their keys can be downloaded.

-• Dataflows: From here, it is possible to visualize all the data flow belonging to the system.
+• Dataflows: From here, it is possible to visualize all the data flow belonging to the System.

-• Crawling: This section is used to manage the crawling settings, through which metadata will be extracted from physical systems and loaded onto the system.
+• Crawling: This section is used to manage the crawling settings, through which metadata will be extracted from physical Systems and loaded onto the System.

 • Classification: Rules for data classification can be set up to build rules and dictionaries.